vportal/HEVD/README.md

   ```

 This fake buffered DATA_QUEUE_ENTRY will be in the kernel and its flink pointer points to the unbuffered user-land DATA_QUEUE_ENTRY.
 The DataSize should be enough to leak the memory content of the next entry as well as trigger the read of the user-land entry pointed by flink.
-At this moment we have achieved the arbitrary memory read and we can start leaking data that help in our goal.
+At this moment we have achieved the arbitrary memory read and we can start leaking data that help us in our goal.

 ## WHAT TO READ